 - The Brightness setting determines the overall intensity of the backlight; Low, Medium or High. - The Standby setting controls the screen brightness when there is no active backlight turned on (e.g. triggered by button presses).
-Standby can be toggled to on or off: - On: Standby light is on all the time. - Off: Standby light is off.

-The Raise to wake feature activates the backlight when raising your wrist to look at the watch.
-The three options for Raise to wake are:

-- High: Raising your wrist activates high intensity backlight - Low: Raising your wrist activates low intensity backlight.
-Note that this intensity is same as standby intensity, i.e. if standby light is set to ON, raising your wrist will not change the light. - Off: Raising your wrist does nothing
+The three Standby options are: - Adaptive: The standby light is adaptive to its surrounding lighting conditions. - Fixed: The standby light is fixed to the brightness setting. - Off: The standby light is off. - The Raise to wake feature activates standby backlight in regular time mode and activates backlight in exercise mode when your wrist is lifted to watch reading position.
+The three Raise to wake options are: - On: Raising your wrist in regular time mode or during an exercise will activate backlight. - Exercise only: Raising your wrist will only turn on the backlight during an exercise. - · Off: The Raise to wake feature is turned off.

-WOTE: You can also set the backlight to be always on.
-From watch face, swipe up or press the lower button and scroll to Backlight and toggle the switch to force backlight on.
+NOTE: You can also set the backlight to be always on.
+Keep the middle button pressed to enter the Shortcuts menu, scroll to Backlight and toggle the switch to force backlight on.